balqui/prefscript/README.md

 recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used much as such.

-Current version: 2.0.5, late Fructidor 2026.
+Current version: 2.0.6, late Fructidor 2026.
 Previous version 1.2
 of mid Messidor 2026 is *incompatible*.
+Version 2.0.5 still has a (very seldom arising) tiny bug.
+Please make sure to use 2.0.6.

 ### Scripts